vinothmdev/word-monster/README.md

     - [Game over - user lost game](docs/wireframes/game-over-lost-mobile.png)
     - [Contact Form](docs/wireframes/contact-form-mobile.png)
   - [View all wireframes in pdf here.](docs/wireframes/wireframes-all.pdf)
+  - Changes from Original Wireframe Designs:
+    - In the Header, the Score and Instructions are represented by icons only at smaller screen sizes.
+    - Previous versions of wireframes showed a 2 column layout for the game at larger screen sizes.
+This layout was developed accordingly, however folowing feedback from my mentor and others, it was decided to keep the one column layout for the game at all screen sizes
+    - Originally the website was one page and did not contain a Contact Form.
+This was added as a feature later in the project and Wireframes were updated.
+At this point Session Storage was introduced as a feature also, so that Score could be retained when moving between pages.

 ## Features
 ---
 ### Existing Features